oracle/coherence-js-client/DEVELOPING.md

 # Developing Coherence JavaScript Client

 ### Requirements
-* NPM version 8.x or later
+* NPM version 14.x or later

 ### Runnable NPM Scripts
 * `compile` - compiles the TypeScript sources to the `lib` directory
 * `clean` - removes all generated code, coverage, and documentation artifacts
 * `full-clean` - runs `clean` and removes the local `node_modules` directory
 * `test` - runs the unit tests
+* `test-cycle` - starts the cluster and if successful, runs the unit tests.
+After the cluster will be stopped.
 * `coverage` - runs the unit tests and gathers coverage metrics (results found in `coverage` directory)
-* `coh-up` - starts a Coherence container for testing/developing against
+* `coh-up` - starts a two-member Coherence cluster for testing/developing against
-* `coh-down` - stops the previously started Coherence container
+* `coh-down` - stops the previously started Coherence cluster
-* `coh-clean` - removes the local image
 * `dist` - creates a test distribution for inspection prior to publish

 ### Project Structure